 - Joanie Levine Mercer, Austin, Texas, Website: joanie-mercer.com

 If you have a website with it's own domain name, you will need to register that name.
-Over the past decade, registration costs have dropped from $100/year to under $10/year for most domains.
-Yet many people are still paying $15-20/year or more for what is essentially a simple record-keeping process.
+Over the past decade, registration costs have dropped from $100/year to under $15/year for most domains.
+Yet many people are still paying $30/year or more for what is essentially a simple record-keeping process.
 If you are registering one domain name, and hosting it, HostMonster will register the name for you for free.
-If you are registering more than one name, I suggest you use 1&1 for the additional names.
-I've found 1&1 to be the least expensive registrar available, but without any sacrifice in convenience, control panel ease of use or customer service.
-Many special features, such as private registration, that you would normally pay extra for, are included for free.
+If you are registering more than one name, I suggest you use hover for the additional names.
+I've found them to be very reasonably priced, and they have a very easy-to-use website and truly outstanding customer service.
+(One domain registrar to definitely avoid is Network Solutions because they charge for basic services that as far as I know no other registrar does.)

 If you click on the logo above and order any service from them, I receive a small commission.

 Be very, very careful about letting anyone else - your web designer, for example - register your domain name in their own name as it will then legally belong to them.
 And this can be - and has been for several Alexander Technique techers - a major problem for you later.
 Either register it online yourself - a very simple process with HostMonster or 1&1 - or, at the very least, have someone you know well and trust completely register it in their name.

-Also, be sure the email address you use in the registration process - and the one on file with the registrar - is one you will always have access to - you will need to use that email address when you renew your registration, or make any changes in it.
+Be sure the email address you use in the registration process - and the one on file with the registrar - is one you have access to and check regularly.
+You will need to use that email address when you renew your registration, or make any changes in it.
 Also make sure your credit card information is always up to date with the register.
 Even if the card number doesn't change, but the expiry date does, you absolutely need to update that information.
 You can avoid a world of heartache by following these two guidelines!